anntranhuu/usa-house-prices/README.md

 ## 🧠 What I Learned

 - How to apply statistical reasoning to real-world housing data
-- Importance of feature transformation (e.g. log-scaling) for linear modeling
+- Importance of feature transformation (e.g. log-scaling) for linear modelling
 - Evaluating model fit and assumptions using residual plots
 - Trade-offs between model complexity and performance (AIC vs. RMSE)
 - Clear communication of technical findings through visualisations and narrative